ScottLogic/iOS9-day-by-day/01-Search-APIs/SearchAPIs.md

 ###Saving the person entries to Core Spotlight

 Now the mocked data exists, we can store it in Core Spotlight using the new APIs available in iOS 9.
 Back in the `Datasource` class, we have defined a function, `savePeopleToIndex`.
-The `FriendTableViewController` can then call this function when the view has loaded.
+The `FriendTableViewController` can call this function when the view has loaded.

 In the function, we iterate through each person in the `people` array, creating a `CSSearchableItem` for each of them and storing them into a temporary array named `searchableItems`.